 Now, after positive showings against Costa Rica and Mexico in the Hex, it appears old man Beasley might be the left back for the United States in Brazil.
 While he still plays an attacking role with Puebla, Jurgen Klinsmann trust him enough in defense to keep putting him in the fullback position.

 Injuries have limited Beasley’s success at times.
 He spent four years with Chicago Fire, dominating at times, but never finding true consistency.
 He joined Dutch side PSV Eindhoven in 2004, where he became the first American to play in the Champions League semifinals.
 Beasley and former coach Bruce Arena clashed during the 2006 World Cup.
 Arena said, "We got nothing from Beasley."
 Beasley responded by saying that he was out of position, adding, "It's not my fault I couldn't get forward."

 Beasley joined Glasgow Rangers in 2007 and he impressed but saw his playing time limited—again—by injury.
 It was more of the same when Beasley transferred to Germany’s Hannover 96 in 2010; he barely got on the pitch.
-Beasley shined in Gold Cup victories in 2002, 2005, and 2007, and in World Cup qualifying under former coach Bob Bradley, but he has made fewer appearances as of late, playing only one game, as a substitute, in the 2010 World Cup against Algeria.
+Beasley shined in Gold Cup victories in 2002, 2005, and 2007, and in World Cup qualifying under former coach Bob Bradley, but hit a lull, playing only one game, as a substitute, in the 2010 World Cup against Algeria.

 Noteworthy ReadsGringo Report: Happy Beasley Looks to Extend Puebla Stay (MLSSoccer.com)